Kuadrant/limitador-operator/doc/development.md

 ## Deploy the operator using OLM

-You can deploy the operator using OLM just running few commands.
+You can deploy the operator using OLM just running a few commands.
 No need to build any image.
 Kuadrant engineering team provides `latest` and release version tagged images.
 They are available in the [Quay.io/Kuadrant](https://quay.io/organization/kuadrant) image repository.